-The Michigan Department of Environmental Quality (MDEQ) does not issue Soil Erosion and Sedimentation Control (SESC) permits; however the MDEQ, Water Resources Division is responsible to train and oversee the agencies that have authority to administer and enforce Part 91, Soil Erosion and Sedimentation Control of the Natural Resources and Environmental Protection Act (NREPA), Public Act 451 of 1994, as amended.
+The Department of Environment, Great Lakes, and Energy (EGLE) does not issue Soil Erosion and Sedimentation Control (SESC) permits; however EGLE's, Water Resources Division is responsible to train and oversee the agencies that have authority to administer and enforce Part 91, Soil Erosion and Sedimentation Control of the Natural Resources and Environmental Protection Act (NREPA), Public Act 451 of 1994, as amended.

 A. NAME OF PERMIT OR APPROVAL: